 We provide an assessment and care and support planning service for adults who live with a learning and/or physical disability.
 This includes adults who live with a sensory impairment.

-We also support young people from 14 -18 who are preparing for and entering into adulthood, who have additional needs and are eligible for support from Adult and Community Wellbeing.
-We work closely with education, health and children’s service to make this transition from school or college as smooth as possible.
+We also support young people from 14 -18 who are preparing for adulthood, who have additional needs and are eligible for support from Adult and Community Wellbeing.
+We work closely with education, health and children’s services to make this transition from school or college as smooth as possible.

 How can I be referred or make contact?